OpenWrt apu4c4 Router - OS & Software

 The vendor firmware and driver work fine.

-The community-supported ones, though, don’t. (these are the ath10k-firmware-qca988x-ct and kmod-ath10k-ct packages)
+The community-supported ones, though, don’t. (these are the ath10k-firmware-qca988x-ct

 Some devices were getting kicked out of the network randomly and my router had to be restarted every 3-4 days when using the community firmware and driver.